wavefrontHQ/docs/pages/doc/permissions_overview.md

 {% include shared/badge.html content="Every Wavefront user can [perform certain tasks](accounts.html#what-can-a-new-user-do).
 However, you must have the appropriate permission to manage objects.
 If you do not have permission, UI menu selections and buttons required to perform management tasks are not visible." %}

 {% include note.html content="A service account must have **permissions** to perform tasks.
 To run queries, a service account must have **Metrics** permission.
-To manage dashboards and alerts, the service account might need both permissions and [access](access.html).
-To access metrics protected by metrics [security policy rules](metrics_security.html), the service account might need explicit permission. " %}
+To manage dashboards and alerts, the service account might need both permissions and [access](access.html). " %}

 The following list gives an overview of permissions.
 To learn more, click the link.